DaVikingMan/FalconXOS/data/Read.md

-# This folder contains Project Manager and Shortcuts folder
+# This folder contains the Project Manager and Shortcuts folder